TDSO112A

 Road Map

 I also want to experiment with the graphical environment and give the interface a more attractive look, simply for enjoyment (and to learn), because obviously, as an engineer, functionality is all that matters to me, although it’s true that a pleasing appearance improves things.
-With this, I DON’T MEAN that I don’t like what Tk offers by default.
+With this, I DON’T MEAN that I don’t like what Tk offers by default; I simply want to experiment and improve my skills.
+One interface that really appeals to me is that of PicoScope 7.